 Click "Add Files" to choose AVI files.

 Choose one or more AVI files you want to convert and then click Open.

-OGG Video Converter will open the files and get file
+Total Video Audio Converter will open the files and get file

 information such as width, height, frame rate, video bit rate, audio sample rate,

 audio bit rate, audio channels, and then list the information at conversion list.